 - pain that may spread to the:

-The more signs and symptoms a person has, the greater the likelihood that they are having a heart attack.
+The more signs and symptoms a person has,

 If a person does not receive treatment for a heart attack, it can lead to serious complications.
 It may even be fatal.

 According to the Society for Cardiovascular Angiography and Interventions, people have approximately 90 minutes between heart attack onset and getting medical treatment to prevent damage to critical heart tissue.

 During a heart attack, blood flow to the heart stops due to a blockage in a coronary artery.
 These are the arteries that carry blood to the heart.
 If a person does not receive immediate treatment, this lack of blood flow can cause damage to the heart.

 - Cardiogenic shock: This refers to severe damage to the heart muscle.

 - Heart failure: This occurs when the heart can no longer pump blood around the body efficiently.